How 40 Famous Dishes Got Their Famous Names

-Just like there’s no buffalo in Buffalo wings, there is also no ham in hamburger.
+Just like there's no buffalo in Buffalo wings, there is also no ham in hamburger.
 These ground beef patties got their name from their place of origin… sort of.
 In the 1880s, German emigrants brought the dish with them to the U.S. from Hamburg, where many ships to America set sail.
-In 1904, the dish was featured at the World’s Fair in St. Louis in their current sandwich form.
+In 1904, the dish was featured at the World's Fair in St. Louis in its current sandwich form.

 Soon, they appeared on menus across America, where they were described as "Hamburg-style American fillet" to entice German customers.
 Eventually, the name got shortened to plain old "hamburgers."
 Thanks, Germany!